cowboysdude/MMM-Gas/README.md

         config: {
 		zip : "14904",
 		typeGas: "mid-grade", //can be "mid-grade", "premium", or "diesel".
 Leave blank for regular gas prices
 		sortBy: "price",	//can be "distance" or "price"
-		items: 10,	//number of gas stations to display
 	        distance: false  //to hide distance column
 	     }
        },